My top 10 free Irish genealogy databases online

 Other resources freely available are the Tithe Applotment Books.
 This collection dates back to the 1820s but not everyone will find records of their ancestors; find out more about the TABs here, before you search the records.

 The site also holds a collection of World War One Soldiers' Wills, the calendars of Wills and Administration 1858–1922, Census Search Forms and 'Census Fragments'.

 - National Library of Ireland.

-For the parish of Clarenbridge in the same county, baptism records date back to 1854 while marriage records go back to 1837.
+For the parish of Clarenbridge in the same county, baptism records start only in 1854 while marriage records start from 1837.

-This means that a researcher looking for a Catholic ancestor born in 1810 in Killian should find a baptism record, but if that same ancestor were from Clarenbridge, there would be no surviving records.
+This means that a researcher looking for a Catholic ancestor born in 1810 in Killian should find a baptism record, but if that same ancestor were from Clarenbridge, there would be no surviving record of the event.

 Established in 1923 following the partition of the island into the Republic of Ireland and Northern Ireland, the Public Record Office of Northern Ireland is the official repository for public records for the six counties of Antrim, Armagh, Derry-Londonderry, Down, Fermanagh and Tyrone.

 This free Irish genealogy and history site offers databases containing details of those who signed the Ulster Covenant (1912), records of pre-1840 Freeholders, and the first phase of the Will calenders (1858-1900) project.
 In March 2013, these collections were joined by the Revision Books of Griffith's Valuation (more about the Revision Books).

 You can also download several very useful advice guides specific to Northern Ireland research such as National School Records.

 Of course, the site also includes details of which microfilms or paper records are available for viewing at PRONI for each church and for which years.